-In our opinion, to the best of our information and according to the explanations given to us, the Company has, in all material respects, an adequate internal financial controls with reference to these financial statements and such internal financial controls were operating effectively as at March 31, 2020, based on the internal financial controls with reference to financial statements criteria established by the Company considering the essential components of internal controls Over Financial Reporting issued by the Institute of Chartered Accountants of India.
+In our opinion, to the best of our information and according to the explanations given to us, the Company has, in all material respects, an adequate internal financial controls with reference to these financial statements and such internal financial controls were operating effectively as at March 31, 2020, based on the internal financial controls with reference to financial statements criteria established by the Company considering the essential components of internal controls of the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India.

-For SHAH GUPTA & CO., Chartered Accountants Firm Registration No.: 109574W
+For SHAH GUPTA & CO.,Chartered Accountants Firm Registration No.: 109574W

-Vipul K Choksi Partner
+Vipul K Choksi Partner M. No. 037606

-Place: Mumbai Date: May 12, 2020 M. No. 037606 Unique Document Identification Number (UDIN) for this document is: 20037606AAAAAL4974
+Unique Document Identification Number (UDIN) for this document is: 20037606AAAAAL4974